 - Rechargeable battery that can be mounted in any position, resists shock and vibration.
 Long lasting high performance in high and low temperatures.

-- 【Built-In BMS & Convenience & Maintenance Free】: CHINS LiFePO4 battery has built-in BMS (Battery Management System) to protect it from overcharge, over-discharge, over-current, and short circuit with excellent self-discharge rate.
-Built-in high temp cut off prevents charging over 122 °F (50 °C).
-Plus, Li-Ion batteries can be safer than Lead Acid batteries, which have no protection against ground faults.
-This product fits for outdoor camping power and indoor easy installation.
+- 【Built-In BMS & Convenience & Maintenance Free】: The built-in BMS (Battery Management System) protects the battery from overcharge, over-discharge, over-current, and short circuits with excellent self-discharge rate.
+Built-in high temp cut-off prevents charging over 122 °F (50 °C).
+Plus, Li-Ion batteries can be safer than lead Acid batteries, which have no protection against ground faults.
+This product is your ideal choice for both outdoor and indoor applications.

 - 【Weighs 19lbs, 10% Lighter Than Ever】Be your first choice of LiFePO4 batteries for every outdoor decision, weighs only 19lbs, 10% lighter than ever.
 (The 12V 100Ah regular version: weighs 24lbs) It will be easier to maintain, move and take on the go.